HL7/fhircast-docs/docs/events/diagnosticReport-update.md

 # DiagnosticReport-update
 eventMaturity | [1 - Submitted](../../specification/STU3/#event-maturity-model)

-## Workflow
  The `DiagnosticReport-update` event is used by clients to support content sharing in communication with a Hub which also supports content sharing.
 A `DiagnosticReport-update` request will be posted to the Hub when an application desires a change be made to the current state of exchanged information or to add or remove a reference to a contained FHIR resource in the content of the current anchor context.
 One or more updates MAY occur while the anchor context is open.

-The updates could include (but are not limited to) any of the following:
-* adding, updating, or removing observations contained in the DiagnosticReport anchor context
+The updates include:
-* adding, updating, or removing other FHIR resources contained in the anchor context
+* adding, updating, or removing FHIR resources contained in the anchor context
 * updating attributes of the anchor context resource's attributes

 The context MUST contain a `Bundle` resource in an `updates` key which contains one or more resources which are to be updated as entries in the Bundle.